ChloeWu23/sandbox_infrastructure/master/README.md

 # Introduction

-The Terraform creates the complete Infrastrcuture for Clearly Earth for any Environment we want to create .
+The Terraform creates the complete Infrastrcuture for Sandbox CADT for any Environment we want to create .
 The Terraform Code comprises of following component

 1) Vnet